lisaplesko/WDI-hub/README.md

 I look forward to developing this project further and adding new features.
 Future feature ideas include:
 > * Adding websockets to ping when a student pushes code to Github
 > * Adding messaging to Github users
-> * Displaying city/cohort stats and real-time data for when students are pushing code
+> * Displaying cohort stats and real-time data for when students are pushing code

 ####Wireframes & Schema:
 ![wireframes and schema](/documents/wireframes_schema.jpg "Development: Wireframes & Schema")